Everything You Need to Know About MDF Doors

 - Humidity can cause swelling: Exposed edges on an MDF board can absorb moisture, causing it to swell.
 To minimize swelling, cover the edges with solid-wood edging, plastic laminate, wood veneer or polyurethane varnish.

-- Screws can cause splitting: When trying to drive a screw into the edge of an MDF panel, splitting may result.
+- Screws can cause splitting: When trying to drive a screw into the edge of an MDF panel door, splitting may result.
 To avoid this situation, a customer should drive pilot holes first.
 If they are driving a screw into the face of the board, they should first drill a counter-bore hole — this will allow the screw head to sit below the surface.

 - MDF dulls saw blades: Due to MDF’s high glue content, cutting this material will dull saw blades faster than cutting actual wood.
 To make sure cuts are clean and blades are not quickly dulled, customers should use blades that are high-quality and carbide-tipped.